uktrade/strategic-companies-list/README.md

 ## Provisioning infrastructure

+> [!IMPORTANT]
+> The instructions below use Terraform to provision the infrastructure for Strategic Companies List, the "entry-point" of which is an internet-facing Application Load Balancer (ALB).
+However, it is assumed this ALB is the origin of a CloudFront distribution, but this CloudFront distribution, as well as the DNS records for it and the ABL, are currently _not_ defined in the Terraform, and so must be provisioned separately.
+While potentially awkard when setting up each environment, it allows for flexibility.
+For example, they can be setup in another AWS account by other users.
+>
+> In future versions it is possible that the CloudFront distribution and DNS records are provisioned using the Terraform in this repository.

-AWS infrastructure for running the strategic-companies-list is defined through Terraform in [infra/](./infra/), although each environment (dev, prod, etc) needs some manual setup.
+AWS infrastructure for running the strategic-companies-list is defined through Terraform in [infra/](./infra/), although each environment (dev, prod, etc) needs manual bootstrapping.
 There are various options, but one possibility:

 1. Create or get access to an AWS account for running the infrastructure.